-- This event has three parts: pre-judged, preliminary presentation, and final presentation - Pre-judged Report - Submission Deadline: A PDF of the report must be uploaded in the conference registration system by May 7, 2024. - o Number of Pages: The report will be no more than seventeen (17) pages. - Report Specifics - The first page (front cover) should include the name of school, state, name of the event, and school year (2023-24) on the cover. - The second page must include a table of contents and each page must be numbered. - Divider pages and appendices are optional and must be included in the page count. - Reports must describe chapter activities conducted from the end of the 2023 State Leadership Conference to the end of the 2024 State Leadership Conference. - Reports should follow the rating sheet sequence. - Competitors must prepare reports.
-Advisers and others are not permitted to write reports.
-Reports must be original, current, and not submitted for a previous NLC. - Pages must be formatted to fit on 8 1⁄2" x 11" paper. - The report is pre-judged before the NLC. - Pre-judged materials will not be returned.
+- This event has three parts: pre-judged, preliminary presentation, and final presentation - Pre-judged Report - Submission Deadline: A PDF of the report must be uploaded in the conference registration system by May 13, 2025. - Number of Pages: The report will be no more than seventeen (17) pages. - Report Specifics - The first page (front cover) should include the name of school, state, name of the event, and school year (2024-25) on the cover. - The second page must include a table of contents and each page must be numbered. - Divider pages and appendices are optional and must be included in the page count. - Reports must describe chapter activities conducted from the end of the 2024 State Leadership Conference to the end of the 2025 State Leadership Conference. - Restricted Items: QR codes and links cannot be included in the report. - Reports should follow the rating sheet sequence. - Chapter activity artifacts are included and accurately and professionally displayed. - Members must prepare reports.
+Reports must be original, current, and not submitted for a previous NLC. - Pages must be formatted to fit on 8 1⁄2" x 11" paper. - The report is judged before the NLC. - Pre-judged materials will not be returned.
 Reports submitted for competition become the property of FBLA.
 These reports may be used for publication and/or reproduced for sale by FBLA. - Preliminary Presentation - Equipment Set-up Time: 3 minutes - Presentation Time: 7 minutes (one-minute warning) - Question & Answer Time: 3 minutes - Internet Access: Not provided - The presentation is judged at the NLC.
 Preliminary presentations are not open to conference attendees.
-The presentation will take place in a large, open area, with a booth size of approximately 12' x 12'. - Competitors/teams are randomly assigned to sections.
+The presentation will take place in a large, open area, with a booth size of approximately 12' x 12'. - Competitors/teams are randomly assigned to sections. - Timing: The presentation time is exclusive to the allotted times.
+Once the set-up time has been reached, the presentation time automatically begins.
+The presentation time shall not exceed the stated time, meaning that the set-up and Q&A time cannot be used as presentation time. - Technology